Saadat-Ahmad/saadat-ahmad.github.io/README.md

 # saadat-ahmad.github.io
-Syed Saadat Ahmad is a teenage tech blogger and photographer.
+Syed Saadat Ahmad is a teenage tech & buisiness blogger and photographer.